This post was originally published in April 2021 and has been updated.

 Raise your hand if you’re in a committed relationship with your kitchen.
-You’ve probably been spending a lot of time there lately.
 Maybe you’re still on a sourdough kick, maybe you’re ready for something new.
 Either way, we could all benefit from some inspiration to shake up our meals now and then.
 So we rounded up our favorite cookbooks getting us through our breakfasts, lunches, and dinners right now.
-On your marks, get set, cook….
+On your marks, get set, cook…

 Make your dreams a reality.
 This NYT bestseller is an IG-friendly celebration of Jewish cooking.
 Cohen, who grew up eating Ashkenazi staples and whose husband is Persian-Iraqi, provides a roster of modern riffs on classic Jewish dishes.
 Think: cacio e pepe rugelach, pumpkin spice babka, and more.
 He’s got the typical stuff that’ll you want to nosh on come challah-days (helllooooo, matzo ball soup) and the dishes you’ll want to have on a regular Tuesday night.
 We’re so hungry-ish just thinking about it.
 (Amazon, Bookshop)

 In Pepper’s cookbook you’ll get about 80 recipes of mostly Thai dishes with a side of personal stories.
 She writes about growing up in Thailand, moving to the US, and living with John and Chrissy Teigen.
 Plus she has fun sections devoted to salads (not the boring kind), her pantry staples, and leftovers.
 It’s lick-your-fingers good.
 Trust us.
 (Amazon, Bookshop)